Mitigation Matters Research Program

 Eligibility: The principal investigator must be from a U.S.-based university.
 Collaborators working outside of the United States as well as partnerships with practitioners and private sector professionals are also welcome.
 Research does not need to involve fieldwork to be eligible for a grant.
 Research involving secondary data analysis is eligible.

 Submission Deadlines: Grant proposals are evaluated and awarded twice annually in October and March.
 Applications are currently being accepted.
 The deadline for the next application period will be March 16, 2020, at 11:59 p.m.
 Eastern time.
+We anticipate being able to send out notifications of funding by end April.
 You can learn more about the October 2019 grant winners at the "Recently Funded" link on this page.

 Award Amount: Grant awards are typically between $1,500 to $2,500.
 Funds may be dedicated to fieldwork expenses, the purchase of research equipment or datasets, for stipends to researchers, payment for translators or other members of the team, and/or various forms of compensation to study participants.